Ashish-sin-gh/advance-JS-chai-aur-code/React/practice1/README.md

 used to `cache` a function.

-The main use of it is to stop the unnecessary re-render of a `child component` that just use a function that is received as a `prop`.
+#### One use of it is to stop the unnecessary re-render of a `child component` that just use a function that is received as a `prop`.

-When a child component is re-rended unnecessarily- stop this by using React.memo
+When a child component is re-rended unnecessarily- stop this by using `React.memo`

 ```
 import React from 'react'